 Still, the system faces challenges.
-Difficulties

-market and the perceived strain on the social welfare system have been an argument for reducing social benefits, Lykketoft concedes.
+Difficulties integrating immigrants and refugees into the labor market and the perceived strain on the social welfare system have been an argument for reducing social benefits, Lykketoft concedes.
 Although the government has put in place initiatives to address this challenge, the resulting debate over immigration has eroded trust in some corners of society.